hyperledger/indy-node/docs/Sovrin_Running_Locally.md

 ## Requirements

- I’m assuming that you have Sovrin installed (I recommend installing this in an Ubuntu Virtual Machine if possible) – If not follow the instructions at: https://github.com/sovrin-foundation/sovrin/blob/master/setup.md
+I’m assuming that you have Sovrin-node installed (I recommend installing this in an Ubuntu Virtual Machine if possible) – If not follow the instructions at: https://github.com/sovrin-foundation/sovrin-node/blob/master/setup.md

 You will also need OrientDB installed again and again instructions for that can be found at https://github.com/sovrin-foundation/sovrin/blob/master/orientdb_installation.md